croner-i-web/progression-framework/frameworks/content/engineer.md

     content:
       - level: 1
         criteria:
-          - "Learns to maintain existing code, following guidance and training materials"
+          - "Learns to maintain existing content models, taxonomies and code following guidance and training materials"
           - "Fixes simple bugs"
       - level: 2
         criteria:
-          - "Learns to extend existing code, following guidance and training materials"
+          - "Learns to extend existing content models, taxonomies and code, following guidance and training materials"
           - "Can investigate production issues and investigate and fix simple bugs"
-          - "Develops code test first"
+          - "Extends transformations test first"
-          - "Writes correct code following accepted best practices"
+          - "Writes transformations following accepted best practices"
-          - "Design database tables"
-          - "Able to design and implement restful APIs"
-          - "Use Azure Devops to configure deployment of services into multiple environments"
-          - "Fixes bugs involving a number of services and can investigate production issues"
-          - "Uses appropriate algorithms and data structures to solve problems"
-          - "Writes automated unit and integration tests"
       - level: 3
         criteria:
-          - "Uses appropriate design patterns"
+          - "Uses appropriate design patterns for the creation of intelligent structured content"
-          - "Co-ordinates complex deployments and database migrations"
-          - "Implements distributed systems consisting of multiple interacting services"
-          - "Solves production issues"
-          - "Considers metrics when building a new system"
-          - "Picks appropriate technologies when implementing new services"
+          - "Has an awareness of how to optimize the creation of intelligent structured content"
       - level: 4
         criteria:
-          - "Writes code that serves as a definitive example for new engineers"
-          - "Leads the refactoring (de-cruftification) of complex systems"
+          - "Determines how to optimize the creation of intelligent structured content"
-          - "Debugs complex production issues at speed"
+          - "Debugs production issues at speed"
-          - "Identifies and fixes performance bottlenecks in individual services"
+          - "Identifies and fixes content issues"
-          - "Explains all aspects of the platform to new engineers"
+          - "Explains all aspects of the content workflow to new engineers"
-          - "Builds processes that scale reliably or can be extended without intervention"
+          - "Builds solutions that scale reliably or can be extended without intervention"
 ---
 ### About our content engineering progression frameworks
 The content engineering progression framework is a tool that helps content engineers and managers: